-A Christmas gift from The Science Geek 2017
+A Christmas gift from Explaining Science 2017

 Christmas is almost upon us.
 Once again I'm offering my e-books for free during the first five days of December!
 Just call me Father Christmas :-).
 "Is Anyone Out There?" is about the likelihood of there being extraterrestrial intelligent life.
 It is based on a number of posts from my blog.
-For readers based in the UK the… Continue reading A Christmas gift from The Science Geek 2017
+For readers based in the UK the… Continue reading A Christmas gift from Explaining Science 2017

 The discovery of pulsars 1967

-In 1967 Jocelyn Bell, a 24-year-old student from Cambridge University, was doing the research for her PhD.
-She was using a radio telescope to study radio waves emitted from compact astronomical objects known as quasars, and when she analysed the data she had collected, she noticed a signal which appeared to pulse on and off… Continue reading The discovery of pulsars 1967
+Updated 14 December 2025 In 1967, a 24-year-old student from Cambridge University, Jocelyn Bell, was doing the research for her PhD.
+She was using a radio telescope to study radio waves emitted from compact astronomical objects known as quasars, and when she analysed the data she had collected, she noticed a signal which appeared to… Continue reading The discovery of pulsars 1967

 Voyager 40th anniversary